nrjohnstone/ports-adapters-examples/example01/readme.md

 The example uses a book order service as the domain, and the use cases that are implemented are ;

-* Allow users to submit book title orders from a supplier which are aggregated into a single book order
+* Allow users to submit book title order requests from a supplier which are aggregated into a single book order for that supplier
-* Allow users to approve a book order
+* Allow users to approve or reject a book order
-* Allow users to send a book order to a book wholesaler for purchase and shipping
+* Allow users to send a book order to a supplier for purchase and shipping

 The work flow consists of book title orders being submitted, at some point a book order is approved and then the book order is sent to the supplier.

-Multiple clients want to run the book ordering service and each has a slightly different configuration
+Multiple customers want to run the book ordering service but each has a slightly different configuration requirements

 ### Client 1 ###